Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 ***Descriptive summary statistics:***

-Descriptive statistical analysis was used to establish means, standard deviations, ranges,  skewness/kurtosis and other important measurements pertaining to iris flower anatomy.
+Descriptive statistical analysis was used to establish means, standard deviations, ranges, skewness/kurtosis and some other important measurements pertaining to iris flower anatomy.
 Tables (Pandas DataFrames) and figures i.e. A barplot and histograms were used for graphical representation of descriptive features of the dataset attributes.

-Firstly, I established a summary for each Iris flower attribute by using the "describe" function from the Pandas library.
+Firstly, I established a summary for each Iris flower attribute by using the "describe" method from the Pandas library.
 This function returns a nice statistical summary including the count, mean, min and max values as well as some upper and lower percentiles.
 The output (Index[5]) can be seen in this URL: https://image.ibb.co/hioLFS/Index5.png

 Next I programmed Python to generate a barplot of the anatomical features of the Iris species.
-This plot shows how the three species of iris differ on basis of the four features.
+This plot nicely shows how the three species of iris differ on basis of the four features.
 The output (Index[5b]) can be seen in this URL: https://image.ibb.co/jK8YqS/Index5b.png

 *(Discuss/interpret these summary stats)

-Following the descriptive summary statistics and barplot, I went a little further to analze the shape of the spread of the Iris data.
+Following the descriptive summary statistics, I went a little further to analze the shape of the spread of the Iris data.
 I coded Python to establish the skewness and kurtosis of each variable in the dataset (please see Index[6] URL image of output below)

 The "Skew" of data refers to a distribution that is assumed Gaussian (normal or bell curve) that is shifted or pulled in one direction or another, typically to the left or right end of the spread of data quantities.
 Many machine learning algorithms assume a Gaussian distribution.
 Knowing that an attribute has a skew may allow you to perform data preparation to correct the skew (e.g. omit high or low scoring outliers) and later improve the accuracy of your models [6].

 The skewness result shows either a positive (right) or negative (left) skew.
 Values closer to zero show less skew.

-Kurtosis on the other hand is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.
+Kurtosis on the other hand, is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.
 Contrary to a skewed distribution, kurtosis is evidenced by seeing a very tall or very short distribution line on the spread of data.
 The output (Index[6]) can be seen in this URL: https://image.ibb.co/jqM4QS/Index6.png

 Next I endeavoured to demonstrate the distribution curves pertaining to the data of the Iris variables in order to further evaluate and highlight the spread and shape of the data measurments.
 I achieved this by plotting a histogram for each of the 4 float variables in the dataset.
 The histograms also contain distribution curves to emphasize the spread of Iris flower data.
 The Iris dataset has 4 numeric variables and I wanted to visualize their distributions *together* so I split the output windows into several parts.
 The output (Index[7]) can be seen in this URL: https://image.ibb.co/jpvqh7/Index7.png

-Now we have esatablished a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our printed skewness and kurtosis values with the histograms.
+These steps allowed me to esatablish a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our skewness and kurtosis values with the histograms.

 *(Discuss/interpret the skewness and kurtosis of the printout data and graphs)